A promissory note is a written agreement between a borrower and a lender to formalize the lending of money.

 Promissory notes can be used in mortgages and other real estate purchases.
 In practice, borrowers use a home or other property as collateral for a real estate promissory note.

 While promissory notes can accompany a mortgage, they are in fact different.
-The note provides legal documentation of the borrower’s promise to pay, whereas the mortgage outlines the lender’s recourse for foreclosure if the borrower cannot repay the loan.
-A mortgage may also require a loan contract and more detailed financial information to qualify.
+The note provides legal documentation of the borrower’s promise to repay the loan, whereas the mortgage outlines the lender’s recourse for foreclosure in case the borrower cannot pay.
+Qualifying for a mortgage may also require a loan contract and more detailed financial information.

 Real estate promissory notes can be used outside a mortgage.
 For example, two individuals could create such an agreement.
 Although the lender may not have the power of foreclosure, they can secure the agreement with the authority to place a lien on the property if a borrower defaults.
 A property lien creates a public record of a borrower’s unpaid debt.